rcrowther/vala-mode2/README.rst

 ===========
 Do not rely on the code, please assess for yourself.
 Comments are welcome.

 *Please note:* the mode was initially designed using space-indenting.
-Though tabbed files should display ok, tabbing is in an alpha state.
+Tabbing is improving, but lagging in the testing.

 (author note: need more information on how to configure EMACS...)